alehyen/veylinx-assignement/README.md

 ## Hashtag system
-I didn't implement the question 5 and 6 of the hashtag system, just because it will require creating a custom user model with a OneToOneField to the built-in User model, and a ManytoMany relathionship to the hashtag table to store favorite hashtags, and then to add/delete favorites hashtags is a simple crud and to get posts from favorite hashtags we can re-use the `api/hashtags/<hashtag>/posts/` endpoint
+I didn't implement the question 5 and 6 of the hashtag system, just because it will require creating a custom user model with a OneToOneField to the built-in User model, and a ManytoMany relationship to the hashtag table to store favorite hashtags, and then to add/delete favorites hashtags is a simple crud and to get posts from favorite hashtags we can re-use the `api/hashtags/<hashtag>/posts/` endpoint

 ## Celery